laurent-martin/ets-to-homeassistant/README.md

 The function can use any information such as fields of the object, or description or name of group address for that.

 The function is called with the `ConfigurationImporter` as argument, from which property `data` is used.

+Typically, the name of group addresses can be used if a specific naming convention was used.
+Or, if group addresses were defined using a specific convention: for example in a/b/c a is the type of action, b is the identifier of device...

+## Linknx

+`linknx` does not have an object concept, and needs only group addresses.

+## XKNX

+Support is dropped for the moment, until needed, but it is close enough to HA.

 ## Reporting issues